-Chelsea Andrews can’t decide who’s more dangerous; the creep on the Toronto city bus, or the handsome stranger who rescues her.
-Was he just acting as he claimed, or is he that weird in real life?
+Chelsea Andrews can’t decide who’s more dangerous—the creep on the Toronto city bus, or the handsome stranger who rescues her.
+Was he acting as he claimed, or is he that weird in real life?
 She doesn’t stick around to find out.
-Fate intervenes when out of work actor Matt Malone sublets the apartment next door, and Chelsea discovers the most dangerous thing about her charming new neighbor is the damage he’s inflicting on her heart.
+Fate intervenes when her rescuer, out of work actor Matt Malone, sublets the apartment next door.
+Chelsea soon discovers the most dangerous thing about her charming new neighbor is the damage he’s inflicting on her heart.

 Read Reviews | Read Excerpt